Today is Thanksgiving in the US.

 Not only do we not feel gratitude, but we are actively ungrateful.

-I'm pretty comfortable but hardly a day goes by that I don't rue some investment decision I didn't make 20 years ago.
+I'm pretty comfortable but hardly a day goes by that I don't rue some investment decisions I didn't make 20 years ago.

 "Enough is always a little more than what one has," wrote Samuel Butler.